 Since becoming Chief in 2006, his goal has been to transform the Tempe Police Department into a high-performing, high-morale organization that excels in delivering high-quality police services and is prepared to meet the increased public safety challenges of the future.

-Tom Ryff is a lifelong Tempe resident and graduate of Tempe High School.
-He holds a Bachelors degree in Human Resources Management, a Masters in Educational Leadership from Northern Arizona University, and is a graduate of Northwestern University’s School of Police Staff and Command.
+Chief Ryff holds a Bachelor’s degree in Human Resources Management, a Masters in Educational Leadership from Northern Arizona University, is a graduate of Northwestern University’s School of Police Staff and